astriaorg/noVM-messenger/README.md

 # Simple chat rollup

+Rollups on Astria are virtual machine (VM) agnostic, which means that they can function without relying on a VM — a concept we refer to as a noVM rollup.

+Using Astria's Execution API, developers can build rollups tailored to any application type that operates on transactions, messages, and blocks.

+This repo contains a simplified noVM messenger rollup app which users can interact with using a cli to submit messages and access message history from the rollup.

+## ⚠️ Development Notice ⚠️

+This is an example project intended for demonstration and learning purposes only.
+It is not production-ready and should not be used in a production environment.

+### Important Notes
+- This code may contain incomplete features
+- Security measures may not be fully implemented
+- Performance optimizations are not included
+- Documentation may be limited

+Please use this project only as a reference or starting point for your own implementation.

 ## Run in a local cluster
 ### preparation
 Clone the repository and then build a local docker image with